Mahavirharijan/keylogger-toolkit/README.md

 # 🧠 Keylogger Control Panel GUI
-#This project is a proof-of-concept (PoC) cybersecurity tool developed using Python.
-The keylogger is designed to capture keystrokes, encrypt the collected data, and simulate sending it to a remote server, ensuring safe handling of sensitive information for educational and testing purposes only.

 This is a Python-based GUI tool that allows you to:

 * Generate a keylogger EXE file that silently logs keystrokes and sends encrypted logs to your system